-You can still sell your stocks while they are on loan, however doing so will terminate the loan on the settlement date of the sale of the loaned stocks.
+You can still sell your stocks while they are on loan, however doing so will terminate the loan on or before the settlement date of the sale of the loaned stocks.

 Keep an eye on which stocks have been lent and your earnings

-In your Stake Account and on the US markets section, and go to Settings > Tax and Documents > Account Statements.
-On the 15th day of each month, under Activity, you’ll be able to view any income earned on your account in the previous month.
+To see which of your stocks have been lent, open Stake Wall St on the app or web platform, and go to Settings > Tax and Documents > Account Statements.
+Here, you'll be able to view any Stock Lending payments made to your account in the previous month.
 If any of your stocks have been lent, you’ll also see a section “Fully Paid Securities Lending Supplemental Report”, which details any stocks that were on loan.

 Accounts that can participate in Stock Lending

-Stock Lending is available to customers with a Wall St account in Australia, New Zealand and the United Kingdom.
+Stock Lending is currently available to customers with a Stake Wall St account in New Zealand and the United Kingdom.

 Stocks that aren’t included in Stock Lending

-Any stocks that are held pursuant to a US employee benefit plan are not eligible for Stock lending with DriveWealth, and you must notify us immediately at email@example.com if this applies to you.
+Any stocks that are held via a US employee benefit plan are not eligible for Stock lending with DriveWealth, and you must notify us immediately at email@example.com if this applies to you.

 Stock Lending isn’t risk-free